Mike Harrison (musician)

-Mike Harrison (30 September 1942 in Carlisle, Cumberland, England – 25 March 2018, Carlisle) was an English musician, most notable as a principal lead singer of Spooky Tooth and as a solo artist.
-He was also the lead singer in The V.I.P.'s, Art and the Hamburg Blues Band, among others.
+Mike Harrison (30 September 1942 in Carlisle, Cumberland, England – 25 March 2018, Carlisle) was an English singer and musician, most notable as a principal lead singer of Spooky Tooth and as a solo artist.
+He was also the lead singer in the V.I.P.'s, Art, and the Hamburg Blues Band, among others.

-History
+Spooky Tooth

-Mike Harrison began his musical career with the Ramrods a band originating from Carlisle that was then Cumberland, the northern part of the now English county of Cumbria.
-This was to develop the foundations of a career that led to him being notable as the lead singer of Spooky Tooth, a band that he initially co-founded, with Mike Kellie, Luther Grosvenor and Greg Ridley and which Gary Wright then joined.
-Harrison, Grosvenor, Ridley and Kellie had previously been in a Carlisle-based band called The V.I.P.'s, which also included Keith Emerson.
-When Emerson left in early 1967 to co-found The Nice, the remaining band members changed the band's name to Art and released one album in late 1967 on Island Records.
+Mike Harrison began his musical career with the Ramrods a band originating from Carlisle in the historic county of Cumberland, the northern part of the ceremonial county of Cumbria.
+This was to develop the foundations of a career that led to him being notable as the lead singer of Spooky Tooth, a band that he initially co-founded, with Mike Kellie, Luther Grosvenor and Greg Ridley, and which Gary Wright then joined.
+Harrison, Grosvenor, Ridley and Kellie had previously been in a Carlisle-based band called the V.I.P.'s, which also included Keith Emerson.
+When Emerson left in early 1967 to co-found the Nice, the remaining band members changed the band's name to Art and released one album in late 1967 on Island Records.
 Label owner Chris Blackwell took an interest in the band, encouraging them to work with Gary Wright and arranging for Jimmy Miller to be the band's producer.
 With the addition of Wright, the band became known as Spooky Tooth, releasing four albums between 1968 and 1970, before breaking up for the first time, and three more albums during their reformation and final breakup in the 1972-1974 period.
-The band's sound was considered to be particularly unique in that it involved two keyboard players, Harrison and Wright, whose singing style often involved alternating vocals, similar to the Righteous Brothers or Hall and Oates.
+The band's sound was considered to be particularly unique in that it involved two keyboard players, Harrison and Wright, whose singing style often involved alternating vocals, similar to the Righteous Brothers or Hall & Oates.